 The government announced it would break all of its contracts with Magyar Telekom because it found the company’s move against Ákos “unconstitutional”.

-The statements made by both Kövér and Ákos really upset a lot of people.
-Hungarians took to social media to express their dissatisfaction at what they deemed to be sexist and chauvinist remarks by two well-known Hungarians.
+The statements made by both Kövér and Ákos were controversial.
+Hungarians took to social media to express their dissatisfaction at what they deemed to be sexist remarks by two well-known Hungarians.

 Hungarians who support Fidesz were flabbergasted by the uproar and began accusing critics of “opinion terrorism” and “liberal fascism”.

-By turning against a large employer and a large investor (Deutsche Telekom/Magyar Telekom), the government is showing its willingness to punish businesses for putting distance between themselves and key (Fidesz-favored) entertainers.
+By announcing the cancellation of its contracts with Magyar Telekom, the Fidesz government is making a play for more political capital among Hungary’s so-called “conservative” voters.
+And by turning against a large employer and a large investor (Deutsche Telekom/Magyar Telekom), the government is showing its willingness to punish businesses for putting distance between themselves and key (Fidesz-favored) entertainers.

 What incentive does the Hungarian government have to punish Magyar Telekom with such an outrageous announcement?